 The concept of an all day safari was mouth watering.
 We were supposed to leave at 7:30 AM and return by 4:30 PM.
-That was hours of wildlife.
+That’s 9 hours of wildlife.
 Technically, that’s 8 hours of wildlife, as the road from the lodge to the gate is pretty bad and takes a good half hour one way with no sighting except cattle and sheep!
 The lodge had packed our lunch boxes which were to be eaten in the forest, and we had an early breakfast.

 The drive goes on till the Mara river where you can see the famous crossing by Wildebeest.
 And if you are lucky, you might chance upon a crocodile or two attempting a hunt on crossing herds.
 The river is so far away that it takes a few hours to drive up there, and then the same amount back.
 Along the way you take a few digressions to catch more wildlife.
 It’s a lot of fun.